Burmeister's porpoise: Conservation

 Like all porpoises, Burmeister's is vulnerable to accidental capture in fishing nets.
 This is common in Uruguay, Peru and Chile.
 The annual estimated catch is largest in Peru, at 2000 individuals.
-In Peruvian waters, Burmeister's porpoise caught as bycatch are primarily used for human consumption.
+In Peruvian waters, Burmeister's porpoises caught as bycatch are primarily used for human consumption.
 Until the late 1990s, Burmeister's were also harpooned deliberately for food and for use as crab bait.

 In severe El Nino events, the ecosystem of the Humboldt current is disrupted.
 Anchovies either perish or leave the area, and it appears that many porpoises and other marine mammals, including the Burmeister's porpoise, must find other food sources or starve as a result.
 In 1997, during an El Nino event, Burmeister's porpoises were found stranded on Peruvian beaches.

 The IUCN lists the animal as Near Threatened in its Red List of Threatened Species.
 The long-term prognosis for the species is unknown.

 Burmeister's porpoise is listed on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
 It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.